camunda/blog.camunda.org/content/post/2019/05/camunda-optimize-25-alpha2-released.md

 {{< figure src="flow-node-state.png" alt="Flow Node State" >}}

+With the help of this configuration option we could e.g. create a combined reports comparing completed and running flow nodes:

+{{< figure src="flow-node-comparison.png" alt="Flow Node Comparison" >}}

-## Durations for Running Flow Nodes
+## Running Flow Nodes Durations

 Until this release it was already possible to analyze duration of completed flow nodes (including user tasks).
 As for continuous process improvement and monitoring purposes running flow nodes and user tasks are also very important, we added the duration for running flow nodes and user tasks, too.
 In combination with the above mentioned configuration option of running, completed or all flow node status it is now possible to create reports that focus on running flow durations.

+{{< figure src="flow-node-durations.png" alt="Flow Node Durations" >}}

 # What's Next?